 ERIC G. SOLLER is a partner with Pietragallo Gordon Alfano Bosick & Raspanti, LLP.
 He serves as the Chair of the firms' Commercial Litigation Practice Group and Intellectual Property Litigation Practice Group.
 Mr. Soller concentrates his practice in the areas of commercial litigation, intellectual property litigation and complex business litigation.

 Mr. Soller is a member of the Academy of Trial Lawyers of Western Pennsylvania, which is by invitation only.
 LexisNexis® Martindale-Hubbell® recognizes Mr. Soller as an AV® Preeminent™ rated attorney in Intellectual Property, Litigation and Commercial Law, the highest such rating available to any individual lawyer in both legal ability and ethical standards.
-Mr. Soller has also been selected as a Pennsylvania Super Lawyer for 2012, 2013, 2014, 2015, 2016, 2017, and 2018 in the area of Intellectual Property Litigation.
+Mr. Soller has also been selected as a Pennsylvania Super Lawyer from 2012 through 2019 in the area of Intellectual Property Litigation.

-Mr. Soller has been appointed as a Senior Hearing Committee Member of the Disciplinary Board of the Supreme Court of Pennsylvania, for District 4.
-From 2007 to 2013, Mr. Soller served as a Hearing Committee Member of the Disciplinary Board of the Supreme Court of Pennsylvania, for District 4.
+In 2016, Mr. Soller was appointed as a Senior Hearing Committee Member of the Disciplinary Board of the Supreme Court of Pennsylvania, for District 4.
+Mr. Soller previously served as a Hearing Committee Member of the Disciplinary Board of the Supreme Court of Pennsylvania, for District 4 from 2007 to 2013.

 While at University of Pittsburgh School of Law, Mr. Soller was the Special Projects Editor of its Law Review.
 Mr. Soller served as an Assistant District Attorney in Allegheny County, Pennsylvania.
 In that position, he tried dozens of felony and misdemeanor cases to verdict before both juries and judges.
 He has successfully litigated numerous cases in the Court of Common Pleas of Allegheny County and Washington County, the U.S. District Court for the Western District of Pennsylvania, the U.S. District Court for the Northern District of Illinois, the U.S. Bankruptcy Court for the Western and Middle Districts of Pennsylvania and the U.S. Court of Federal Claims.
 He has also represented clients before the United States Supreme Court, the United States Courts of Appeals for the Third, Seventh and Federal Circuits, as well as the Pennsylvania Supreme, Superior and Commonwealth Courts.